-The same time period in which the interviews with the women and their facilitators took place, punters who were present at the red light districts out of the sample, except for the city of Rotterdam, buying sex, were asked on their presence and them visiting prostitutes (see appendix B).
+At the same time, the interviews with the women and their facilitators took place, punters, present at the red light districts of all the cities, except for Rotterdam, were asked on their presence and them visiting prostitutes (see appendix B).
 They were asked, with the help of a structured questionnaire with mostly closed answer options, on their motivations for being a 'walker' and what their general feelings towards prostitution were, the perceptions they have towards the prostitutes and how they feel about them buying sexual services.
-Next to these feelings, questions addressing, their general knowledge of human trafficking and sexual exploitation through prostitution and their conciseness of buying sex as facilitation for prostitution and/or contributing to this type of criminal behaviour, were asked.
-Finally the men were questioned on, their reactions in the case they would come across an exploitative situation of one of the women and their willingness to report this to the authorities.
+Next to these questions addressing, amongst others, their general knowledge of human trafficking and sexual exploitation through prostitution and their conciseness of them facilitating and/or contributing to this type of criminal behaviour, were asked.
+Finally they were questioned on, their reaction, in the case they would come across an exploitative situation and their willingness to report this to the authorities.
 In the end, the data of (N= 437) punters was analysed with the help of SPSS.